HaveF/You-Dont-Know-JS/scope & closures/ch1.md

 Side... of what? **Of an assignment operation.**

 In other words, an LHS look-up is done when a variable appears on the left-hand side of an assignment operation, and an RHS look-up is done when a variable appears on the right-hand side of an assignment operation.

+>this is easiest way to distinguish LHS and RHS look-up.

 Actually, let's be a little more precise.
 An RHS look-up is indistinguishable, for our purposes, from simply a look-up of the value of some variable, whereas the LHS look-up is trying to find the variable container itself, so that it can assign.
 In this way, RHS doesn't *really* mean "right-hand side of an assignment" per se, it just, more accurately, means "not left-hand side".